sndrsmnk/ng-rddmarc/README.md

 ```shell
 $ ng-rddmarc -r -x ./report.xml
 ```
-This processes the <code>./report.xml</code> file as (<code>-x</code>)XML, replacing records in the database if any exists, and quits.
+This processes the <code>./report.xml</code> file as XML, replacing records in the database if any exists, and quits.

 ```shell
 $ ng-rddmarc -x /opt/dump/xmls/
 ```
-Processes all files in path as XML, skips reports that are already in the database, and quits.
+Processes all files in <code>/opt/dump/xmls/</code> as XML, skips reports that are already in the database, and quits.

 ```shell
 $ ng-rddmarc -w /opt/dir ./messagefile.eml